- Products and Services

 - What are some effective techniques for motivating adults to adhere to an exercise program?

-The collection includes material from over 400 internationally renowned physicians, exercise scientists, certified athletic trainers, physical therapists, registered dieticians, sport psychologists, personal trainers, and health and wellness experts who share information, ideas, and insights on the principles, techniques, and modalities of modern exercise science and sports medicine.
-Examples include:
+The series includes material from over 800 internationally renowned physicians, exercise scientists, certified athletic trainers, physical therapists, registered dieticians, sport psychologists, personal trainers, and health and wellness experts who share information, ideas, and insights on the principles, techniques, and modalities of modern exercise science and sports medicine.

 - Walter M. Bortz II, MD: Past president of the American Geriatric Society

 - Melinda Millard-Stafford, PhD, FACSM: Past president of the American College of Sports Medicine